 This deeper understanding of the rotator cuff will allow the participant to more completely and fully assess and manage patients with rotator cuff dysfunction.
 This course will explore why scapular stabilization is so important to the upper kinetic chain including evaluating the evidence-based positional recruitment of open and closed kinetic exercises.
 This will allow participants to develop improved plans of care and exercise progressions for their patients with rotator cuff dysfunction.

-This course has been approved by the American Physical Therapy Association of Florida and by the Florida Board of Occupational Therapy.
+This online continuing education course has been approved by the American Physical Therapy Association of Florida and by the Florida Board of Occupational Therapy.
 Accreditation of this course does not necessarily imply the FPTA supports the views of the presenter or the sponsors.

 FPTA Approval Number: : CE23-980812